daliacoss/sgmake/README.md

 options
 -------
+-i myconfig.ini  : use myconfig.ini instead of sgmake.ini
 -o myname.bin    : set output file name to name.bin
--i myconfig.ini  : use myconfig.ini instead of sgmake.ini
 --no-ini         : do not use or create an ini file (overrides -i)
 --no-input       : do not ask user before creating (or ignoring) an ini file
+--no-rescomp     : do not run rescomp